Producers

 TRACEY WELDON

-Associate Professor, University of South Carolina.
+Vice President of Executive Search, Greenwood & Associates.
 Weldon has conducted research on Gullah in South Carolina, and currently examines language use among middle-class African Americans.

 SIGNING BLACK in AMERICA